bbalganjjm/natural_js/docs/implementation/m3-plan.md

 # Checkpoint

-- M2 produces strict TypeScript, ESM and declarations in the independent Apache-2.0 `v2/` package.
-M3 starts only after the user reviews M2 results and approves this plan.
+- M2 first produced strict TypeScript, ESM and declarations in an isolated package.
+The user approved M3 and promotion of 2.0 to the repository root; 1.x is archived under `v1/`.
 - `FrameworkError` is the only M2 runtime export.
-Page, data, and communication entry points currently export types only; UI stays type-only throughout M3.
+Page, data, and communication had type-only entries before M3; UI stays type-only throughout M3.
 - Formatter/validator rules remain required capabilities for M5.
 M3 does not remove or port them.

 # Steps